An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

 \end{proposition}

 We call a measure $\bar P$ that satisfies $|\bar{P}| \leq \sum_{i=1}^N |P_i| - N + 1$ {\em sparse}.
-Using this wording, Proposition \ref{sparsethm} states that there always exists a {\em sparse barycenter}.
-A proof (see Theorem $2$ in \cite{abm-16}, Theorem $19$ in \cite{m-16}) is based on the existence of an optimal vertex of the polyhedron for linear program (\ref{baryLP}).
+Proposition \ref{sparsethm} states that there always exists a {\em sparse barycenter}.
+A proof is based on the existence of an optimal vertex of the polyhedron for LP (\ref{baryLP}) \citep{abm-16,m-16}.
 The argument also works if a support set $S_0\neq S$ is used.
-The linear program (\ref{baryLP}) then optimizes the objective function in Eq.~(\ref{barycenter}) over the set $\mathcal{P}_{S_0}^2(\R^d)$ of all measures $P$ with support in $S_0$.
+LP (\ref{baryLP}) then optimizes the objective function in Eq.~(\ref{barycenter}) over the set $\mathcal{P}_{S_0}^2(\R^d)$ of all measures $P$ with support in $S_0$.
 For these different support sets, we have the following generalization of Proposition \ref{sparsethm}.